 One of my Instagram followers asked me this question the other day:

-If not, go watch it.
+Go watch it.

-The movie focuses on two rival gyms; Glogo Gym vs Average Joe’s.
+This comedy movie focuses on two rival gyms; Glogo Gym vs Average Joe’s.

 And here’s where things get weird…